Volunteer at a Children’s Center in Mexico

 This expedition requires a full time commitment.
 Depending on your length of stay volunteers can expect to have a few free weekends to explore the surrounding islands and local sights.

 Where you’ll stay

 During your time in Mexico, your accommodation and food are included in the project cost.
-Volunteers will be living on the outskirts of Playa Del Carmen with easy access to public transport routes and the project partners.
+Volunteers will be living in Puerto Morelos with easy access to public transport routes and the project partners.
 Accommodation is basic and you’ll be sharing a (mixed sex) flat, loft or apartment.